By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 When the war ended, meth use persisted, thanks to large pharmaceutical firms which marketed this highly-addictive stimulant to everyday Japanese people.
 Six years after WWII, the Japanese Government played catch up, banning amphetamines.
 But it was too late, as many Japanese people were already hooked on meth, and the supply of this drug was taken over by organized crime groups, who’ve kept funneling it into Japanese communities ever since.

-There were 14,019 drug arrests in Japan in 2017, according to the aforementioned Japanese study.
-Many of those arrests – about two-thirds – were repeat offenders.
+There were 18,100 reported drug crime cases in 2023, according to Statista.
+And a record 6,462 criminal cases involved cannabis, surpassing methamphetamine for the first time.
 Despite Japan’s overall low levels of illicit drug use, its extremely tough drug laws (which heavily favor imprisonment over enforced rehabilitation programs) mean its jails still overflow with drug offenders.
-About 28% of all new male prisoners are incarcerated for drug offenses, that study showed, compared to a whopping 37% of new female prisoners.
+About 28% of all new male prisoners are incarcerated for drug offenses, the 2020 study showed, compared to a whopping 37% of new female prisoners.

 Tourists to Japan need to be very careful about bringing prescription drugs into the country.
 The US embassy in Japan warns on its website that “Many common medications and over-the-counter drugs in the United States are illegal in Japan.
 It does not matter if you have a valid U.S. prescription for a medicine/drug which is illegal in Japan: if you bring it with you, you risk arrest and detention by the Japanese authorities.”

 Travelers who wish to bring medicines into Japan should check the legality of medications on the website of Japan’s Ministry of Health, Labour and Welfare.
-Stimulant medications, such as those commonly used to treat ADHD – Adderall and Ritalin – are illegal to bring into Japan, even with a prescription.
+Stimulant medications, such as those used to treat ADHD, are illegal to bring into Japan, even with a prescription – so are many common decongestants.

-To bring into Japan a medication that contains narcotics, like codeine, morphine or oxycodone, tourists must show proof of a prescription while applying online for an import allowance from Japan’s Narcotics Control Department.
+To bring into Japan a medication that contains narcotics, like codeine, morphine, or oxycodone, tourists must show proof of a prescription while applying online for an import allowance from Japan’s Narcotics Control Department.
 If you intend to bring any medication into Japan, even those not restricted, it is advised to carry your prescription.
-For basic medications, such as painkillers, antacids, or cold and flu relief, it is probably easier to just purchase them at a pharmacy after you land in Japan.
+For basic medications, such as painkillers, antacids, or cold and flu relief, it’s probably easier to just purchase them at a pharmacy after you land in Japan.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.